chc-comp/chc-comp.github.io/2018/rules.md

-creation of heats or the scrambling of benchmarks, will be generated using the standard C library function `random()`, seeded (using `srandom()`) with the sum, modulo 2<sup>30</sup>, of the integer numbers provided in the system descriptions (see Section 4) by all CHC-COMP entrants other than the organizers.
-Additionally, the integer part of the opening value of the New York Stock Exchange Composite Index on the first day the exchange is open on or after the date specified in the timeline (Section 2) will be added to the other seeding values.
+creation of heats or the scrambling of benchmarks, will be generated using the standard C library function `random()`, seeded (using `srandom()`) with the sum, modulo 2<sup>30</sup>, of the integer numbers provided in the system descriptions  by all CHC-COMP entrants other than the organizers.
+Additionally, the integer part of the opening value of the New York Stock Exchange Composite Index on the first day the exchange is open on or after the date specified in the timeline  will be added to the other seeding values.
 This helps provide transparency, by guaranteeing that the organizers cannot manipulate the seed in favour of or against any particular submitted solver.